skubichrupki/cheatsheets/sql_server.md

         EXEC usp_send_email
     END

-**instead of**
+#### INSTEAD OF

     GO
-    CREATE TRIGGER tr_myTrigger
-    ON Orders
-    INSTEAD OF INSERT
+    CREATE TRIGGER tr_insteadOfTrigger ON table_name INSTEAD OF INSERT AS
-    AS
     BEGIN
-        IF EXISTS (SELECT *
-                FROM Products AS p
+        IF EXISTS (SELECT * FROM Products AS p
-                INNER JOIN inserted
-                ON inserted.Product = p.Product
+                INNER JOIN inserted ON inserted.Product = p.Product
                 WHERE p.Quantity < inserted.Quantity)
             BEGIN
-                PRINT('You cannot place orders WHEN there IS no product') END
+                PRINT('not enough product to insert order')
+            END
         ELSE
             BEGIN